trypalette/docs/docs/intro.md

 ## Usage

 Import `init` and pass your API key and the plugins you want to use.
-Import palette **before all your other imports** in your app's entrypoint file.
+Import palette **before all other imports** in your app's entrypoint file.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';